Logotype of INTECH

 Web application development agency

-Fixing low code coverage when using test helper with minitest, simplecov and rake
+Fixing low code coverage when using test helper with Minitest, SimpleCov and rake

 Introduction